edithcare/kubernetes-secret-sealer/README.md

                                 If you have a sealed secret from another source, you can directly create a sealed secret from it.

+  -tt, --templatetype           add template type to the output file.
+Examples: kubernetes.io/dockerconfigjson or Opaque

+  -a, --annotations JSON        add annotations to the metadate in the output file.
+Examples: kubernetes.io/dockerconfigjson or Opaque

   --help                        Show this message and exit.

 ```